A bread bin (aka bread box) is a box (or bin) in which fresh bread is stored at room temperature.

-There is no perfect way of storing fresh bread (as opposed to freezing it.)
+There is no perfect way of storing fresh bread (as opposed to preserving it by freezing or drying.)

-- If you leave it out unwrapped, it will turn into a giant crispy crouton, or the mice will nibble it;
+- If you leave it out unwrapped, it will dry into a giant crispy crouton, or the mice will nibble it;

 - If you put it in the fridge, it dries out and gets that “fridge” taste;

 - If you put it in a plastic bag, it gets that “plastic” taste, goes soggy and then goes mouldy;

 - If you put it in a paper bag, it dries out.

 Bread has a short life span — that’s its nature.
 It either gets eaten up, dries up or goes mouldy, and nothing can stop one of those three things from happening (aside from volcanic ash from Mount Vesuvius turning it into a fossil.)

 How can bread bin can help to store bread